Paul Bernardo: Investigation and release

 Investigators received two tips pointing to Bernardo over the summer of 1990.
 The first, in June, had been filed by a bank employee.
 The second was from Tina Smirnis, wife of one of the three Smirnis brothers who were among Bernardo's closest friends.
 Smirnis told detectives that Bernardo "had been 'called in' on a previous rape investigation – once in December 1987 – but he had never been interviewed."
 Bernardo frequently talked about his sex life to Smirnis and said that he liked rough sex.

 In July, two months after police received tips that Bernardo resembled the Scarborough Rapist composite, he was interviewed by detectives.
 From May to September 1990, the TPS submitted more than 130 suspects' samples for DNA testing.
 Police interviewed Bernardo again on November 20 for thirty-five minutes.
 Bernardo voluntarily provided DNA samples for forensic testing.
 When detectives asked Bernardo why he thought he was being investigated for the rapes, he admitted that he resembled the composite.
 Reportedly, detectives found Bernardo more credible than Smirnis.

-Schoolgirl Killer murders

-Tammy Homolka
+Rape and death of Tammy Homolka

 By 1990, Bernardo had lost his job as an accountant and was smuggling cigarettes across the nearby Canada–United States border.
 He spent long periods of time with Karla's family, who enjoyed his company and were unaware of his criminal activities.
-Although he was engaged to Karla, Bernardo soon became obsessed with her younger sister Tammy, peering into her window and entering her room to masturbate while she slept.
+Although he was engaged to Karla, Bernardo soon became obsessed with her 14-year-old younger sister Tammy, peering into her window and entering her room to masturbate while she slept.
 Karla aided Bernardo in these acts by breaking the windows in her sister's room, allowing him access.
 According to Bernardo's later testimony, Karla laced spaghetti sauce with crushed valium she had stolen from her employer at an animal clinic.
 She served it to her sister, who soon lost consciousness.
 Bernardo then raped Tammy while Karla watched.
 After one minute, Tammy regained consciousness.

 Six months before their 1991 wedding, Karla stole the anesthetic agent halothane from the animal clinic.
 On December 23, 1990, Bernardo and Karla administered sleeping pills to 15-year-old Tammy in a rum-and-eggnog cocktail.
 When Tammy lost consciousness, the couple undressed her and Karla applied a halothane-soaked cloth to her sister's nose and mouth.
 Karla wanted to "give Tammy's virginity to Bernardo for Christmas"; according to her, Bernardo was disappointed that he was not Karla's first sex partner.
 With Tammy's parents sleeping upstairs, the couple videotaped themselves raping Tammy in the basement.
-Tammy began to choke on vomit; they tried to revive her and called 9-1-1 after hiding evidence, dressing Tammy and moving her into her bedroom.
+Tammy began to choke on vomit.
+They tried to revive her and called 9-1-1 after hiding evidence, dressing Tammy and moving her into her bedroom.
 A few hours later, Tammy was pronounced dead at St. Catharines General Hospital without regaining consciousness.